Last Updated on

 Interesting, right?
 So, what do you do to join this pack and stay ahead of the game?

 If you’re here, then you’ve probably heard about Jungle Scout before.
 It’s one of the product research tools in the market built to help sellers find the most ideal stuff to list on Amazon.
-Basically, it combs through details like the number of reviews, seller ranks, plus other critical parameters to inform you about the predicted sales numbers of a specified product, and consequently rank it by its relative success potential.
+Basically, it combs through details like the number of reviews, seller ranks, plus other critical parameters to inform you about the predicted sales numbers of a specified profitable products, and consequently rank it by its relative success potential.

 Bottom Line Up Front: Here’s my high level decision matrix…